Are you a professional? Visit our professional's page for resources and information.

 • Get your weight and height checked with a health professional, for example a school nurse, practice nurse or GP.
 They will be able to work out whether you are in your ‘healthy weight range’.
 You can ask your GP or school nurse about this.

-• Try not to spend time checking your body and looking at yourself in the mirror.
+• Try not to spend time checking your body, looking at yourself in the mirror or constantly weighing yourself.
 Nobody is perfect.

 • Stay close to your family and friends.
 They can help you, and help you to avoid unhelpful websites that encourage you to lose weight and stay very thin.